 Add in a bottoms-up kettlebell press (this video is with the leg lowering and the bottoms-up kettlebell press)

 When many people perform the Renegade Row, they cheat and use momentum.
 Quite often, the elbow will travel well past the side during the rowing movement, the body will twist, and the hips will collapse and/or pike.
 This defeats the purpose of this exercise as this exercise is meant to develop lumbo-pelvic stability, and proper rowing mechanics.
 Check your ego at the door and select a weight that will allow you to perform the exercise correctly so you get the most out of it.

 - Kneel on a bench.
 Position one hand so it is directly below your shoulder, and grab onto a dumbbell or kettlebell with the opposite hand.
 Now extend the leg that is on the same side as the rowing arm so it's backwards and is parallel to the ground.
 Now perform a bent-over row.
 The key is to maintain proper alignment the entire time, and to row with proper form.

-- Before each row, take a deep breath in through your nose (360 degrees of air around the spine), brace your core (imagine that you're about to block a soccer ball with your stomach), actively tuck your rib cage towards your anterior pelvis (close the space in your midsection), and squeeze your glutes.
+- Before each row, take a deep breath in through your nose (360 degrees of air around the spine), brace your core (imagine that you're about to block a soccer ball with your stomach), tuck your ribcage towards your anterior pelvis (close the space in your midsection), and squeeze your glutes.